 Download information as a VCard

-The Honorable David M. Mason is Senior Vice President for Compliance Services at Aristotle International, the pioneer in political technology.
+The Honorable David M. Mason is Senior Vice President of Compliance Services at Aristotle, the pioneer in political technology.
 He assists campaigns, PACs, and political parties in maximizing their effectiveness while complying with federal and state regulatory requirements.

 - Freeing political activity on the Internet from federal regulation

 - Developing a standard for dismissal of meritless FEC complaints

 - Promoting improved internal controls for political committees

 Commissioner Mason previously served as a Vice President and Senior Fellow at The Heritage Foundation, a leading public policy organization.
 He conducted and supervised studies on financial regulation, the federal budget, legislative and regulatory processes, government ethics, campaign finance and elections .

 President Reagan appointed Mason as Deputy Assistant Secretary of Defense (Legislative Affairs) where he was instrumental in working with Defense Secretary Frank Carlucci and Representative Dick Armey in securing passage of base closing legislation.

 Mason served in staff positions in the U.S. Congress for Senator John Warner and Representatives Tom Bliley and Trent Lott, ending as Staff Director to the House Republican Whip.
 He worked on a variety of budget and regulatory issues and played key roles in securing passage of aid to anti-communist forces in Central America and on a successful discharge petition for the McClure-Volkmer firearms deregulation bill.